Coaching Practice Pods

 Each session will follow the same structure, roughly as follows:

-• Brief welcome, contracting and guidance in plenary (5-10 mins)
+• Brief welcome, grounding and guidance in plenary

-• Triad coaching practice – in breakout groups of three (75 mins)
+• Triad coaching practice – in breakout groups of three (upto 90 mins)

 • Quick introductions.

-• Every member of the group will have the opportunity to coach, be coached and observe a 15-20 minute coaching session.
+• Every member of the group will have the opportunity to coach, be coached and observe a short minute coaching session.

 All participants are asked to commit to the group contract, which will be shared in advance, including respecting the confidentiality of breakout conversations.